The Global Network for Simulation in Healthcare Board if Directors is composed of the following Thought Leaders:

 Lennox Huang is the Chief Medical Officer and Vice President for Medical and Academic Affairs at the Hospital for Sick Children in Toronto, Canada.
 He is a staff physician in the Pediatric Critical Care Unit at Sick Kids and holds the rank of Associate Professor in the Department of Paediatrics at the University of Toronto and Associate Clinical Professor of Pediatrics at McMaster University.
 Dr. Huang’s past leadership roles include Chair of the Department of Pediatrics at McMaster University and the Chief of Pediatrics at Hamilton Health Sciences and St. Joseph’s Healthcare Hamilton.
 Dr. Huang’s academic interests are largely in the areas of simulation, patient safety, and health professional education.
 Most recently he has focused on using Lean principles and in-situ simulation to guide the design and testing of clinical spaces and integrating simulation into organization wide safety behaviour training.

 Pamela R. Jeffries, PhD, RN, FAAN, ANEF, FSSH

-Dean of George Washington University School of Nursing and professor of nursing.
+Dean and Valere Potter Professor, RWJF Nurse Executive Fellow Alumna, Vanderbilt University School of Nursing.
 Dean Jeffries is internationally known for her research and work in nursing and health care education.
 She is well regarded for her scholarly contributions to the development of innovative teaching strategies, experiential learning techniques, new pedagogies and the delivery of content using technology.